Ezward/diyduckie/README.md

 This repo contains instructions for building a Duckiebot DB21M 'clone' from discrete modules available on Aliexpress or Amazon (or Ebay...)
 [Duckiebot](https://get.duckietown.com/collections/dt-robots/products/duckiebot-db21-m) is a ROS-based robot used to teach autonomous robot navigation and behavior as part of the [Duckietown curriculum](https://www.duckietown.org/) and [MOOC](https://www.edx.org/course/self-driving-cars-with-duckietown).

+If you like the idea of a DIY Duckiebot, please star this repo, it will help me keep going.
+Thanks!

 ![DIYDuckie cardboard prototype](images/diyduckie_01.jpg)
 DIYDuckie cardboard prototype